HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 ### "Is your tummy full and happy?"

+### "Five minute warning"
+Giving kids a five minute warning before leaving the playground or starting a meal is a good idea.
+And when you say five minute warning, set a timer or watch your phone.
+It's an opportunity to calibrate their internal clocks, to help them learn how much five minutes is.
+And every time you let them go longer than that five minutes, you lose credibility.
+When you do finally feel like enforcing what you have said, they are sad because they truly don't understand why they can't today, when yesterday they could.
+Being lenient today brings sadness tomorrow.

 ### "Winner cleans up"
 When we play a board game, we follow this rule.
 It's therapeutic, to lose and then get to just walk away.

+### "We don't want to show too much of your beautiful body to too many people."
+The reason children shouldn't expose themselves in public are nuanced, and hard to explain.
+This is what I've come up with.

+I don't say, "Gross, put that thing away!" or "Don't let anyone see your bottom!" because I don't want to create difficulties later on.
+This addresses body safety while not sacrificing body image.

+### "Wait for your wife."
+When a child is playing with their anus, or penis, or labia, I try not to freak out about germs.
+I tell them to wait for their husband, or wife.
+I don't want to say, "Don't touch that!" or "Gross!" or "Do that later when you're alone."
+I'm saying it's not okay now, but will be okay later when they are married.

+It has been taught to me that it's important to teach children the anatomical names of their private parts.
+"Private Parts" is not good enough.
+I usually take this opportunity when I am changing their siblings' diaper or they are in the bath.
+I pretend I am not uncomfortable.
+It's a lot easier when they are younger.

+### "You can hold hands when you like someone, you can kiss when you have a commitment with someone, and you can be intimate when you are married."
+"Be intimate with" is my euphemism for sex when talking to my children.
+I like it.
+The euphemism, I mean.

+Children who know their parents' values regarding pre-marital sex are more likely to adhere to them.
+I like this framework of what sort of touching is appropriate when.
+I share it with children when they are young.
+Like three.
+I like to be the first one to create the framework in their minds.
+They can judge everything they hear at school by my values, instead of having to impose my views for the first time on a teenager whose crush likes her back.

 ### "Guess and I'll tell you."
 This is my go-to for when kids ask me how to spell things, or the answer to a non-homework math problem.
 I think it's a worthwhile exercise for them to guess, and then hear the correct answer.
 I respond with the same tone whether they get it right or not.